MDCore/mdcore.github.io/_posts/2018-09-09-Manager-README.md

 ---

 # How I think good teams operate
 A good team respects all team members—no matter their location—including team members from every other discipline: a team is never really homogeneous, and will include roles like developer, designer, tester, PM, BA, PO and indeed every kind of TLA.
-Working for the benefit of the whole team is more important than working for the benefit of one discipline.
+Working for the benefit of the team is more important than working for the benefit of one discipline.

 ## A good team works on improving their communication
 Communicating in a team is a hard problem.
-It takes constant attention and an individual and team desire to improve.
+It takes constant attention and an individual and shared desire to improve.

 I'm highly likely to diagnose a conflict or issue in a team as a communication breakdown.
 I expect everyone to work on improving team communication.

 Call me on this when I mess up!
 I still have plenty to learn.

 ## A good team nurtures psychological safety
-We spend so much of our time and energy at work, and I want us to be able to be enough of “ourselves” to be able to enjoy it.
+We spend so much of our time and energy at work, and I want us to feel safe to bring enough of “ourselves” that we enjoy it.

 It's up to us all to nurture safety.
-Some things that increase safety (but not all!) are curiosity; openness; a willingness to apologise; a respect for and understanding of individual differences, especially an understanding of what every individual brings to the team.
+Some things that increase safety (but not all!) are curiosity; openness; a willingness to apologise; a respect for and understanding of individual differences, especially an understanding of what individuals bring to the team.

 Some things that reduce safety that we need to at least be mindful of are: unresolved conflict; changes to the team; busyness; and complacency.